Tamara Elisabet DeMarco: World champion

 DeMarco's next contest took place on March 19, 2022, as part of a boxing program that was televised to Argentina and the rest of the Americas by TyC Sports' weekends' night boxing show, Boxeo de Primera.
 For that fight, DeMarco went up in weight by one category, climbing from the light (or junior) flyweight division to the flyweight one.
 In the contest, she faced then undefeated, 20 wins and 1 tie Débora Anahí López for Lopez's World Boxing Organization's (WBO) female world flyweight championship.
 In an intense fight with many hard punch exchanges, DeMarco was deducted one point in round five by the contest's referee, and then in the ninth round, a clash of heads caused a deep cut on Lopez's head and she was deemed unable to continue by a ringside doctor.
 Because the injury was caused by a headbutt and not by a punch, the fight's outcome was decided by the three judges' scorecards, and two of the three judges at ringside had DeMarco ahead at the moment the fight was stopped, thus DeMarco became the WBO's female world flyweight champion by a nine rounds split technical decision.
 This contest took place at the Club Atletico Social y Deportivo Camioneros, at Luis Guillon, Buenos Aires, Argentina.

-On June 18 of the same year, DeMarco was dethroned as world champion, when she was defeated by Gabriela Celeste Alaniz (12-0, 4 knockout wins coming into their bout) by a seventh round technical knockout at Merlo, Buenos Aires, Argentina.
+On June 18 of the same year, DeMarco was dethroned as world champion, when she was defeated by Gabriela Celeste Alaniz (12–0, 4 knockout wins coming into their bout) by a seventh-round technical knockout at Merlo, Buenos Aires, Argentina.
 DeMarco was dropped twice in round one of this contest.
 This fight was also televised to Argentina and the Americas on "Boxeo de Primera".

-Record

-DeMarco's record stands at 11 wins and 5 losses in 16 professional boxing contests, 0 wins and 2 losses by knockout.